Normal vs. Abnormal Chest X-Rays: What Do They Reveal?

 What Can Go Wrong?
 Spotting Troubles in Chest X-Rays

 When something's off, what abnormalities might your chest X-ray reveal?
-Let’s dive into the signs that call for a closer look:
+Let’s dive into the signs that call for a closer look, with each abnormality explained in more detail.

 An abnormal chest X-ray showing areas of consolidation typical of pneumonia